I offer a complete music education.

 Email me your thoughts.
 Ask questions.

-I enjoy watching my students progress not only in their ability to make music but to appreciate all the different genres of music.
+I enjoy watching my students progress not only in their ability to study, learn and make music, but to create and appreciate all the different genres of music in the world.

 1. Get to know what my students goals and aspirations are.